nicolastonon/EFTSimPheno/README.md

 ./GenPlotter.exe
 ```

-# Ntuple analysis
+# Ntuple analysis and COMBINE

-See the README in the [dedicated directory](https://github.com/nicolastonon/EFT-Simu-Pheno/tree/master/myAnalysis).
+See the READMEs in the [dedicated directory](https://github.com/nicolastonon/EFT-Simu-Pheno/tree/master/myAnalysis).

-# COMBINE

-See the README in the [dedicated directory](https://github.com/nicolastonon/EFT-Simu-Pheno/tree/master/myAnalysis/COMBINE).

 _____________________________________________________________________________